fxpio/composer-asset-plugin/README.md

 That is why the plugin supports only transposing the package informations of NPM or Bower, to a compatible version for Composer, allowing a management of dependencies for a project PHP much more readily.

-##### Why this plugin?

-Currently, for manage dependencies of javascript asset in a project PHP, we have several possibilities:

-1. Install Node.js and use NPM or Bower command line in addition to Composer command line
-2. Do the solution 1, but add the Composer scripts to automate the process
-3. Include assets directly in the project (really not recommended)
-4. Create a repository with all assets and include the `composer.json` file (and use Packagist or an VCS Repository)
-5. Adds Package Repository in `composer.json` with the direct download link
-6. Creates a Satis or Packagist server
-7. Other?

-But none of these solutions can't simply manage the javascript assets with their dependencies directly into Composer.
-This plugin allows to use the main lists of javascript deposits, but with the possibility of keeping dependency management in Composer, with the same advantages for the management of versions.

 ##### Features include:

 - Works with native management system versions of VCS repository of composer